Loading...

 • Team collaboration and staging environments built into the dashboard

-Cloudways also offers a trial period so you can test the platform without committing to a paid plan from day one.
+Cloudways offers a trial period so you can test the platform without committing to a paid plan from day one.
+No credit card is required to get started.
+You get access to the full dashboard, server deployment, and application management during the trial, which gives you enough time to evaluate whether the platform suits your workflow before paying anything.

 If something goes wrong during setup or later on, you can check the application logs directly from the Cloudways dashboard before opening a support ticket.